adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter7/media.md

 *  Sign in to create a connection to OneDrive.
 You will also have to authorize Logic Apps to access your information.
 *  Click the folder icon to Select a Folder.
 Click **>** next to Root, then **IncomingVideos**.
 It will be listed as `/IncomingVideos`.

+!!! tip "Use the folder picker"
+    Some of the triggers will encode the arguments.
+Use the folder picker rather than typing in the box if your trigger doesn't seem to fire successfully.

 Now that we have the trigger, we need to continue building the Logic App based on the diagram above.
 There are a few types of steps - a Function step (where an Azure Function is called via a Webhook):

 *  Click **+ New step**, then **Add an action**.